Are you addicted to video games & the internet?

 Video Game and Interent Addiction Focused Therapy Group

-Clients from across North America with video game and internet addictions participate in treatment at Last Door.
+Clients from across North America with video game and internet addiction participate in treatment at Last Door.

-Last Door’s process therapy groups and self reflective written assignments benefit individuals in finding recovery from these addictions.
+Last Door’s process therapy groups and self reflective written assignments benefit individuals in finding recovery from video game addiction and internet use

 A twelve week didactic group that focuses on process addictions and the tendency to vacillate between substance and process addictions.
 This group focuses on recovery from gambling, media and internet addictions, by increasing awareness, building supports for abstinence and developing relapse prevention skills.
 Participants develop a peer support network and are introduced to community resources to assist them in making lasting changes.